CNC Steel machining

 - Surface finish

-Tool steel is a high-quality alloy steel composed of iron, carbon, and alloying elements such as chromium, molybdenum, tungsten, and vanadium.
-It exhibits high hardness, excellent wear resistance, good red hardness, and appropriate toughness to withstand heavy working conditions.
+Steel is composed of iron, carbon, and alloying elements such as chromium, molybdenum, tungsten, and vanadium.
+It possesses high hardness, high wear resistance, and suitable toughness—sufficient to withstand specific impacts and loads.

 Carbon steel is one of the most commonly used steel grades in CNC machining.
-Based on carbon content, it is divided into low-carbon steel, medium-carbon steel, and high-carbon steel.
+Based on carbon content, it is divided into below types.

 Applications: Bolts, brackets, machine bases, lathe parts, etc.